Carbonio CE Installation

 Virtualbox (testing purposes only)

-Carbonio CE is available for 64-bit CPUs only and can be installed on Ubuntu 18.04 LTS Server Edition.
+Carbonio CE is available for 64-bit CPUs only and can be installed on top of any vanilla Ubuntu 20.04 LTS Server Edition or RHEL 8 installation.

-The installation is organised in steps, some of which are preliminary configuration tasks, and some is optional.
+The installation on Ubuntu 20.04 is organised in steps, some of which are preliminary configuration tasks, and some is optional.

 Step 1: Interfaces

-We suggest to set up two NICs on the server, and assigning to one a local IP address, so that Carbonio CE can always use it and rely on it even if the main, public IP address changes.
+We suggest to set up two NICs on the server, and assigning to one a local IP address, that on the one side will be used as the management IP, and on the other side can always be used by Carbonio CE even if the main, public IP address changes.
 This setup is also useful for testing purposes or when setting up a demo.

 Example: Assign an IP Address to a local NIC.